IBM/cis-integration/README.md

 ## Overview
 The goal of this project is to automate CIS integration for IBM Cloud application platforms.
 We will produce a command line tool that customers can use to simplify this process.

-This command line tool currently supports [Code Engine](https://www.ibm.com/cloud/code-engine) applications and has been configured for MacOS.
+This command line tool currently supports [Code Engine](https://www.ibm.com/cloud/code-engine) applications and [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/kubernetes-service) clusters, and has been configured for MacOS.

 In order to connect a Code Engine app to a CIS instance, numerous resources must be set up within CIS, namely: DNS records, a TLS certificate, a Global Load Balancer, Origin Pool, and Health Check Monitor, and an Edge Function.

+To connect a Kubernetes cluster to a CIS instance, DNS records must be created in the CIS instance, a TLS Certificate must be created by the Kubernetes Certificate Manager and imported to your IKS cluster as a secret, and ACL rules must be configured and an Ingress must be created in your IKS cluster.

 Before using this application, make sure you have an existing Code Engine app and a CIS instance with a domain name:
 * [Deploy a CIS instance](https://cloud.ibm.com/docs/cis?topic=cis-getting-started)